hannibal002/SkyHanni/FEATURES.md

 + Highlight the selected template in the stats tuning inventory.
 + Show the type of stats for the tuning point templates.
 + Highlight depleted Bonzo's Masks in your inventory.
++ Highlight stuff that is missing in the skyblock level guide inventory.

 ## Item Abilities
 - Show the cooldown of items in the inventory.